Aboriginal background

 Partnerships and engagement

-Through the Walking Together, Working Together (PDF 4.7 MB) Partnership Agreement between the NSW AECG and the NSW Department of Education 2020-2030, the NSW AECG and the department agree to use their best endeavours to ensure that every Aboriginal child and young person in NSW achieves their potential through education.
+Through the Walking Together, Working Together (PDF 4.7 MB) Partnership Agreement 2020-2030, the NSW AECG and the NSW Department of Education agree to use their best endeavours to ensure that every Aboriginal child and young person in NSW achieves their potential through education.

-Schools must provide inclusive curricula for Aboriginal education aligned with the Australian curriculum and each of the NSW syllabuses as outlined in their cross curriculum priorities.
+Schools must provide an inclusive curriculum for Aboriginal education aligned with the Australian curriculum and each of the NSW syllabuses, as outlined in their cross curriculum priorities.
 Through professional learning and the curriculum, schools increase their knowledge and understanding of the histories, cultures and experiences of Aboriginal and/or Torres Strait Islander people to ensure schools are culturally responsive and teachers and students are culturally aware.

-The Australian Curriculum Assessment and Reporting Authority (ACARA) Aboriginal and Torres Strait Islander histories and cultures cross-curriculum priority provides an opportunity for all young Australians to gain a deeper understanding and appreciation of Aboriginal and Torres Strait Islander histories and cultures, knowledge traditions and holistic world views.
+The Australian Curriculum Assessment and Reporting Authority (ACARA) Aboriginal and Torres Strait Islander histories and cultures cross-curriculum priority supports a deeper understanding and appreciation of Aboriginal and Torres Strait Islander histories and cultures, knowledge traditions and holistic world views.

 Schools must ensure that teachers know their Aboriginal and/or Torres Strait Islander students and understand the importance of their identity, culture and extended family members.
 Teachers must build their cultural competence to meet the learning needs of Aboriginal and/or Torres Strait Islander students and ensure educational success and wellbeing as identified in the following professional standards: